-Currently Gerard is music director of the ABS-CBN Philharmonic Orchestra, a professional symphony orchestra maintained by Philippine broadcast giant ABS-CBN.
-A Disney-approved conductor, he has conducted the Philippine premieres of Disney In Concert: Tale As Old As Time, and The Magical Music Of Disney.
-An in-demand arranger of Symphonic Pops as well, his arrangements and orchestrations have been performed by the Hong Kong Philharmonic Orchestra, the Pittsburgh, Indianapolis, National Symphony (Washington DC), and Baltimore Symphony Orchestras.
+Currently Gerard is music director of the ABS-CBN Philharmonic Orchestra, a professional symphony orchestra maintained by Philippine broadcast giant ABS-CBN, and his orchestral arrangements have been performed by the HK Phil, as well as the Pittsburgh, Indianapolis, National Symphony (Washington DC), and Baltimore Symphony Orchestras.

-In November 2013, Gerard made his debut with the Shanghai Opera House Orchestra and Chorus, as the conductor of the Asian Tour of Les Miserables and Miss Saigon creators Alain Boublil and Claude-Michel Schönberg’s Do You Hear The People Sing? at the Shanghai Grand Theatre.
-The concert, fully supported by Boublil and Schönberg and produced by Enda Markey, starred Michael Ball, Lea Salonga, Amanda Harrison, David Harris, and Marie Zamora.
-Gerard made his Taipei debut in March 2014, conducting the Evergreen Symphony Orchestra and National Taiwan University Chorus.
-Most recently in April 2015, Gerard was one of the conductors for a special concert launching Ang Misyon, the Philippines’ version of El Sistema featuring the Orchestra Of The Filipino Youth.
-The annotators for the concert were author Tricia Tunstall, and Jamie Bernstein, daughter of Leonard Bernstein.
+In November 2013, Gerard made his debut with the Shanghai Opera House Orchestra and Chorus, as the conductor of the Asian Tour of Alain Boublil and Claude-Michel Schönberg’s Do You Hear The People Sing? at the Shanghai Grand Theatre.
+Gerard made his Taipei debut in March 2014, conducting the Evergreen Symphony Orchestra and National Taiwan University Chorus, and in April of this year was one of the conductors for a special concert launching Ang Misyon, the Philippines’ version of El Sistema featuring the Orchestra Of The Filipino Youth.

 In 2012 Gerard was honored by the President of the Philippines as one of The Outstanding Young Men (TOYM), the Philippines’ highest civilian award to achievers under the age of 40.